 Reading Information for Parents/carers

 Our school library is stocked with a wide selection of non-fiction and fiction books including many quality picture books.
 We are supported by School Library Service to ensure we choose quality literature that is age and ability appropriate.
 Children come into the library at least once a week to change and renew their own library book which is a self-chosen book they wish to read regardless of their ability.
 During the school week children also use the library to support the curriculum in a variety of ways from researching a specific topic to learning about how to use a library search catalogue.
-Children have the opportunity to select reading as one of their Golden Time choices and we provide lunchtime clubs in the library through a reading club and a story sack club.
-The library is now open for early morning reading before school from 8.30 - 8.45 am.
-You are invited to come in and enjoy sharing a book with your child.
+As another way to show a love of books we offer a recycling service called ‘Books with Legs’, where we encourage children to donate their well-loved books for others to then enjoy.

 At break time book boxes go outside to the quiet area.
 This was requested by the children through Wildground Wishes.